ibrenner/smbInfinidat/README.md

 the script uses powershell 6 and above

 ## Installation
-please run the '$env:PSModulePath' to check which locations are available for modules to be loaded from:
+please run the `$env:PSModulePath` to check which locations are available for modules to be loaded from:
 ```
 PS:> $env:PSModulePath
 C:\Users\username\Documents\PowerShell\Modules;C:\Program Files\PowerShell\Modules;c:\program files\powershell\6\Modules;C:\Windows\system32\WindowsPowerShell\v1.0\Modules